edwardvanvliet/IoT_Shared_Feed_KussieLove/README.md

 ![Image of invitation e-mail](https://github.com/edwardvanvliet/IoT_Shared_Feed_KussieLove/blob/main/images/01_Accepting_invitation.png)

 3. And then, accept the invitation.
-4. Your shared feed should appear on the Feed overview on Adafruit IO, as seen below.
+4. Your shared feed should appear on the Feed overview of your partner on Adafruit IO, as seen below.

 ![Image of shared feed overview](https://github.com/edwardvanvliet/IoT_Shared_Feed_KussieLove/blob/main/images/02_Overview_Feeds.png)